- Helpful or harmful?

 Stress-free homework tips

-At the end of the day, there may be very little you can do immediately about your child’s homework situation.
-If the teacher assigns it, it must get done. 🤷🏻♀️ But here are a few tips to make it less stressful.
+At the end of the day, there may be very little you can do right away about your homework situation.
+If your teacher assigns it, it must get done – but here are a few tips to make it less stressful:

-👉 Make sure your child has distraction-free space to work at home.
-Turn off the television, and keep electronics out of sight.
+- You should have a distraction-free space to work at home.
+Turn off the television, and keep electronics out of sight to make it easier to stay focused.

-👉 Let your child have some free time after school before starting homework.
-Their day at school is long!
-They need a chance to relax and regroup before jumping right into homework.
+- If you’ve had a long school day, it’s a great idea to take some free time after school before starting your homework.
+You may need a chance to relax and regroup before jumping right into homework.

-👉 Consider a chat with your child’s teacher if they aren’t able to do their homework on their own.
-Homework should follow closely the in-class learning and should not take more than an hour.
+- If you find yourself struggling with your workload, you should have a chat with your teacher or speak to your parents about it.
+Homework should closely follow the in-class learning and shouldn’t take more than an hour.

 Homework help with GoStudent